 Dental Implant Surgery

-Specialist dentistry also includes the surgical placement of dental implants.
-Many Practices will place implants for you but few have a Specialist oral surgeon to do so.
+Dr Nolan specialises in the surgical placement of dental implants.
+Many Practices will place implants for you but few have a Specialist to do so.

 Implants replace natural teeth that have been lost or extracted.
 An implant consists of a metal screw topped with an attachment called an abutment.
 This abutment is what secures the dental crown restoration to the implant.